 During the month of December and the Christmas holidays (schools in Italy are closed from 23rd December to 6th January) every town organises concerts, and markets where you’ll find traditional products and artisans selling their creations.
 Needless to say you’re bound to find plenty of delicious treats on offer.

-On the 14th December 2024 around the streets of Panzano there’s a Christmas Market with plenty of food stalls.
-While you’re at it, check out the famed Macelleria Cecchini and its attached restaurant.
+Concert on the 22nd December 9pm Church of Santa Maria Assunta in Panzano in Chianti.
+While you’re in Panzano, check out the famed Macelleria Cecchini and its attached restaurant.
 The butcher-poet Dario Cecchini became famous for an ode dedicated to the bistecca alla fiorentina and now he’s a real institution!

-Greve in Chianti has a Christmas market in the main square Piazza Matteotti, with local artisans and plenty of food – this year on 8th December 2024.
+Greve in Chianti has usually a Christmas market in the main square Piazza Matteotti, with local artisans and plenty of food (dates haven’t yet been confirmed for 2025 edition).

 => Best Towns in the Chianti to Visit